wuyang1002431655/tango_with_django_19/manuscript/chapter9-user-authenication.md

                        'profile_form': profile_form,
 	                   'registered': registered})

-While the view looks pretty complicated, it's actually very similar in nature to how we implemented the [add category](#section-forms-addcategory) and [add page](#section-forms-addpage) views.
+While the view looks pretty complicated, it's actually very similar to how we implemented the [add category](#section-forms-addcategory) and [add page](#section-forms-addpage) views.
 However, here we have to also handle two distinct `ModelForm` instances - one for the `User` model, and one for the `UserProfile` model.
 We also need to handle a user's profile image, if he or she chooses to upload one.

-We also establish a link between the two model instances that we create.
+Furthermore, we need to establish a link between the two model instances that we have created.
 After creating a new `User` model instance, we reference it in the `UserProfile` instance with the line `profile.user = user`.
 This is where we populate the `user` attribute of the `UserProfileForm` form, which we hid from users.

 ### Creating the *Registration* Template
 Now we need to make the template that will be used by the new `register()` view.
 Create a new template file, `rango/register.html`, and add the following code.